-With you, Blue .
+With you, Azul .

 I always remember the first night in a new country.
-It is unique, it is fraught with expectations and responsibilities.
-But also of joy, it is the moment when I feel grateful for all the places, cultures and people that tango has allowed me to meet.
-I remember being very surprised culturally in Qatar, feeling lost in China, happy in Japan, hurt by history in Poland, fascinated in the Czech Republic and Austria, at home in Spain and Italy and in love with France and the Portuguese fados!
+It's unique, full of expectations and responsibilities.
+But also with joy, it is the moment when I feel grateful for all the places, cultures and people that tango has allowed me to meet.
+I remember being very culturally surprised in Qatar, feeling lost in China, happy in Japan, hurt by history in Poland, fascinated in Czech Republic and Austria, at home in Spain and Italy and in love with France and Portuguese fados!

 My first job in the United States was for the Argentine Embassy in Washington, representing the country dancing at multiple events.
 It was very exciting, I felt a little nervous but happy.

 New York is known as the cradle of art and culture, the artistic offer is huge.
-Here are headquarters of the world's leading ballet, theatre and opera companies.
+The world's leading Ballet, Theatre and Opera companies are based here.
 Broadway shows and jazz shows are emblematic for the city.
-We usually attend the theater whenever we can, so we take advantage of our stay in the Big Apple.
+We usually attend the theater every time we can, so we take advantage of our stay in the Big Apple.

-The 10,000 kilometers away with Argentina...
+The 10 thousand kilometers away from Argentina...

 To the donuts...
 I prefer our bills with dulce de leche!

 We try to make it in summer or for the holidays.
 Most of the time we spend with our families and friends, but we also work and update ourselves in the world of tango that takes place especially in Buenos Aires .
 We coordinate dates to do some shows, go to milongas and go out with friends musicians and dancers.

-Yes, because my feeling of belonging does not depend on the time I spend there, wherever I am, I am Argentine and I think and feel like such.
-We grow, learn from new experiences, know and respect new cultures, but we are proud to bring ours through the world through dance .
+Yes, because my feeling of belonging does not depend on the time I spend there, wherever I am I am Argentinean and I think and feel like such.
+We grow, learn from new experiences, know and respect new cultures, but we are proud to bring our dance around the world.

 Assess your particular and personal conditions.
 If you consider them favorable, let him do it.
-We never “left” the country.
-As the great Troilo would say, “Someone once said that I left my neighborhood. - When? - Yeah.But when?
-I'm always coming!”.
+As the great Troilus would say, “Someone once said that I left my neighborhood.
+When?But when?
+If I'm always coming!”.